Jonathandah/invidious/README.md

 ## Background

-To protect my privacy I decided use invidious but to avoid overloading the public instances I decided to self host my won instance.
+To protect my privacy I decided use invidious but to avoid overloading the public instances I decided to self host my own instance.

 Public instances can be found here <https://redirect.invidious.io/>